-It is anticipated that up to \$600,000 will be available for awards to be made in Fiscal Year 2008, contingent on the availability of appropriated funds. proposals may request project support up to three years, with out-year support contingent on the availability of funds, progress of the research and programmatic needs.
-The number of awards will depend on the number of proposals received and selected for award, the availability of appropriated funds and the size of the awards.
+It is anticipated that up to \$300,000 will be available for awards to be made in Fiscal Year 2008, contingent on the availability of appropriated funds.
+Proposals may request project support up to three years, with out-year support contingent on the availability of funds, progress of the research and programmatic needs.
+The number of awards will depend on the number of proposals received and selected for award and the availability of appropriated funds, but it is likely that only one project will be funded.
 DOE is under no obligation to pay for any costs associated with preparation or submission of proposals.